Ever considered how much you should have saved by age?

 Age 40 – “Gush we’ve got two kids!
 Yikes!
 We haven’t been on holidays for 3 years and our second car is worn out and needs replacing.
 We’ll start next year”

 Age 50 – “We’ve started paying for university fees and our credit cards are maxed out.
-We keep worrying about preparing for retirement but just can’t find the room in our budget to do anything about it now.
+We keep worrying about how to prepare for retirement but just can’t find the room in our budget to do anything about it now.
 Feels too late.
 Why is life so crap?
 I wonder how Ben and Lucy seem to manage it all.”

 Age 70 – “My children are making the same mistakes as me.
 Oh my!
 Am I a failure?
 I will teach this stuff and make sure I stop them becoming poor too before it is too late and my grandchildren also get affected.